 Clivia plants are a collector’s dream.
-They come in a wide range of colors and some are even variegated.
+They come in a wide range of colors, and some are even variegated.
 The plants can be very expensive, so many growers choose to start them from seed.
-Unfortunately, the plant needs to have 5 leaves before it blooms and that can take years.
+Unfortunately, the plant needs to have five leaves before it blooms and that can take years.
 The seeds that bear the genetic material have a tendency to bear plants with gradually evolving color from the parent plant.
-There are also dominant colors which can change a strains final outcome hue.
+There are also dominant colors which can change a strain’s final outcome hue.
 Clivia plants turn color as they age too, with most deepening in tone as they mature.

 Reasons for Changing Clivia Colors

 Different flower color in Clivias from the same parent can happen because of genetic diversity, cross-pollination, or dominating color.
 Changing Clivia colors also happens when the plant is young and up until maturity.
 Even offsets from a parent may bloom with a slightly different shade than the parent.
 Such Clivia color change is part of the charm of the plants but is a frustration for true collectors.

 Color inheritance is fickle in Clivia.
 They follow the basic genetic cross rules with a seed getting DNA from each plant that contributed pollen.
 However, there are some traits that are not passed on, and others that are dominant and crowd out the expected trait.